grafana/mimir/tools/trafficdump/README.md

 - filter requests based on matching series in push requests

 Trafficdump can be used to inspect both remote-write requests and queries.

+Note that trafficdump currently cannot decode LINUX_SSL2 link type, which is used when doing `tcpdump -i any` on Linux.
+Capturing traffic with `tcpdump -i eth0` (and link type ETHERNET / EN10MB) works fine.